 Whether you want to freeze your greens because you found a great sale at your local grocery store or you have an abundant harvest from your own home-grown garden space, there are options for you.
 The steps do not change based on which source your fresh greens came from.

 Blanching vegetables won’t cook them (although you can freeze cooked vegetables).
 Blanching is a process that actually preserves your vegetables.
 With blanching, you boil water and then place the vegetables in the boiling water for about 3 minutes.

 You don’t want to blanch them much longer than that or they will begin to cook.
 Immediately remove the vegetables from the boiling water and rinse them in cold water, allow them to drain and then pat them dry.

 Through blanching, you can help to retain the nutrients of the vegetable no matter what you are doing next.
 Whether you intend to then cook with them, freeze them, or even make a salad, blanching can serve a specific purpose.

-Blanching your vegetables will keep their original colors bright and strong, maintain the natural nutrients and enzymes of the vegetables.
+Blanching your vegetables will keep their original colors bright and strong, and maintain the natural nutrients and enzymes of the vegetables.
 Blanching can help preserve your vegetable and extend the life so that it does not spoil.

 Here are some potential risks of not blanching your greens prior to freezing them.